 - Late Blight is a fungal disease that can strike during any part of the growing season.
 It will cause grey, moldy spots on leaves and fruit which later turn brown.
 The disease is spread and supported by persistent damp weather.
 This disease will overwinter, so all infected plants should be destroyed.
 See our blog on “Avoid Blight With the Right Tomato.”

 - Tobacco Mosaic Virus creates distorted leaves and causes young growth to be narrow and twisted, and the leaves become mottled with yellow.
 Unfortunately, infected plants should be destroyed (but don't put them in your compost pile).

 - Cracking: When fruit growth is too rapid, the skin will crack.
-This usually occurs in extreme humidity or rainy periods in conjunction with dry periods.
+This usually occurs in uneven water or uneven moisture due to weather conditions (very rainy periods mixed with dry periods).
 Keep moisture levels constant with consistent watering and mulching.